General Interview Guide

 Phone and video interviews are common.
 Virtual platforms such as Zoom, Microsoft Teams, Google Meet and WebEx are often used in these situations.
 Because of this, it’s important to know the etiquette for these types of interviews.
 Treat this interview seriously, as it will determine if you will be invited to continue to the next step in the process.

-• Dress the part still.
+- Dress the part, even if you are interviewing virtually.
 Wearing something you feel professional in changes the way you interact with others.
-And wear the full outfit, just in case you need to stand.
+And wear the full outfit, just in case you need to stand during the interview.
 If you are using video, we recommend wearing dark clothes with a pop of color (e.g., tie or blouse).
 Keep in mind that some clothing details may not look good on screen.

-• Arrange to be in a quiet place at least 15 minutes before the scheduled call time in case you are called earlier than expected.
-If it’s a video call, make sure the room is well-lit and that there is nothing in view of the camera that you do not want a potential employer to see (inappropriate posters, for example).
+- Arrange to be in a quiet place at least 15 minutes before the scheduled call time in case you are called earlier than expected.
+If it’s a video call, make sure the room is well-lit and that there is nothing visible on camera that you do not want a potential employer to see (inappropriate posters, for example).
 If possible, use the video call preferences to blur your background.

 If you need a quiet place to interview, please stop by or call our front desk to inquire in advance if we have any interview rooms available.